firefly-iii/docs/new-docs/support/features.md

 * Sub-accounts, sub-categories, sub-budgets, etc., will not be featured in Firefly III.
 Generally speaking, these do not add *meaningful* information to your transactions.
 * The ability to share a financial administration with your partner or significant other.
 Unfortunately, this requires a large change in Firefly III's architecture and functionality.
 As an alternative, you could share the login details with each other.
 * Firefly III will not support stock accounts, investment tracking, real estate or other features besides basic personal finances.
 If you're looking for something like that, please check out GNUCash.
+* Firefly III won't support the ability to predict expenses, give you a look into the future or do financial planning.
+The present is hard enough to manage at the moment.